Skip to content

 Bergamot oil is made from a tree that bears flowers and smooth leaves, it produces a pear shaped citrus-type fruit that resembles an orange and a grapefruit cross.
 The fruit begins green and ripens to yellow and has a thin viscosity.

-The name, Bergamot, is from the city Bergamo in Lombardy, Italy, the location in which the oil was first known to be sold.
+The name, bergamot, is from the city Bergamo in Lombardy, Italy, the location in which the oil was first known to be sold.

 This essential oil is made up of various chemical components such as a-pinene, myrcene, and limonene.

-Home Remedies using Bergamot Essential Oil:
+Home Remedies using Bergamot Essential Oil

 Bergamot essential oil is an extremely fresh smelling essential oil.
 The scent is basically fruit and citrus, yet has a warm quality similar to those of neroli and lavender oils.
 It is a favorite among many aromatherapy practitioners.
 It is very beneficial for creating a happy and relaxed atmosphere.